drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 ## 📌 Risks and Limitations:

-There are several risks and limitations that need to be considered when building fraud detection dashboard:
+There are several risks and limitations that need to be considered when building TikTok Insights dashboard:

  1. Technical Risks:
 	   - Server Infrastructure: Collecting and storing a large amount of data requires significant server infrastructure, including storage space, processing power, and memory.
 This can be expensive and requires careful planning to ensure optimal performance.